purecloudlabs/github-api-promise/README.md

 # Documentation

-TODO: JSDoc on github pages
+TODO: JSDoc on github pages.
+For now, browse the module's source and read the JSDoc comments.

 # Thanks